awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ## Default KMS key for EBS encryption<a name="EBSEncryption_key_mgmt"></a>

 Amazon EBS automatically creates a unique AWS managed key in each Region where you store AWS resources\.
 This KMS key has the alias `alias/aws/ebs`\.
 By default, Amazon EBS uses this KMS key for encryption\.
-Alternatively, you can specify a symmetric customer managed key that you created as the default KMS key for EBS encryption\.
+Alternatively, you can specify a symmetric customer managed encryption key that you created as the default KMS key for EBS encryption\.
 Using your own KMS key gives you more flexibility, including the ability to create, rotate, and disable KMS keys\.

 **Important**
 Amazon EBS does not support asymmetric encryption KMS keys\.
 For more information, see [Using symmetric and asymmetric encryption KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.